Veterinary Science

 Program Description:

 This program is designed for juniors and seniors with an interest in animal care and nursing.
 This course offers students the opportunity to explore different avenues of the veterinary profession and other animal care careers.
-It includes basic nursing care, sterile technique, anatomy/physiology, wound care, basic pharmacology, office procedures, veterinary law, laboratory procedures, critical care nursing, fluid therapy, anesthesiology, radiology, and pharmacology.
+In this program we will complete the Veterinary Assisting 1 & 2 courses, covering animal anatomy and physiology, health and diseases, pharmacology, imaging, behavior, and much more.
+This will be accomplished through classroom learning, hands on experiences, case studies, dissections, laboratory procedures, and clinical experiences.

 Program Expectations:

-Students will be working with a variety of animals including large animals, small animals, and exotics.
+Please be aware that as a part of this program students will be exposed to a variety of small, large, and exotic animals.
+We will follow proper animal handling procedures, but ultimately animals can be unpredictable, injuries are possible.
+Any incidents will be handled promptly.
 Students will be expected to participate in the labs and animal projects.
-Externships at local veterinary hospitals or animal facilities are part of the program.
-Students will be responsible for transportation to these clinics and animal facility sites.
+Clinical observations at local veterinary hospitals or animal facilities are a required part of the program.
+Students will be responsible for transportation to their clinical site.

 Applying to the Program: